Velo Sports Center: Original venue and 1984 Summer Olympics

 The VELO Sports Center is built just a few hundred meters south of the Los Angeles 1984 Summer Olympics Velodrome site, which stood where the soccer stadium is now built at Dignity Health Sports Park.

 On February 4, 1981, California State University Dominguez Hills was selected as the site of the Olympic velodrome.
 CSU Dominguez Hills President Don Gerth was eager to include the university in the 1984 Olympics.
 When Olympic Organizing Committee Chair Peter Ueberroth asked Gerth if he would like to have the Olympic velodrome, he replied, "We’ll take it.
 What’s a velodrome?"

 On July 9, 1981, construction began on the Olympic velodrome, and it was completed on time and under budget prior to the 8 July 1982 dedication and 7-Eleven/Bicycling Magazine Grand Prix on July 9-10th, 1982.
 The 7-Eleven velodrome was one of only three permanent facilities built specifically for the 1984 Olympic Games.
 The track was 333.333 m in length, 6 m wide, banked at 33 degrees in the turns, 9 degrees on the straights, and was made of concrete.
 Prior to the Games, the track experienced small hairline cracks.
 These were fixed by an epoxy injection system and series of grinding to reduce bumps common to concrete tracks, and the track was coated with polyurethane prior to the Olympics for the fastest possible surface.
 Riders said the track was “smooth but sticky."
 Permanent stands were built to accommodate 2,000 spectators, but with temporary seating additions capacity for the Games was between 6,400 and 8,000.
 The Los Angeles developer and contractor Stolte Inc. built the velodrome for $3 million.
 Prior to the Games, the Olympic velodrome was one of the most requested venues for tours.

 The 1984 Games was perhaps the most successful in USA Cycling history.
 It was also the first Olympics to have Women's Cycling.
 The LAOOC petitioned for Women's Individual Sprint and Pursuit events, but the requests were denied by the IOC.
 Connie Carpenter-Phinney and Rebecca Twigg took the Gold and Silver Medals in the 45 women field in the Individual road race, the first in Olympic history.
 On the track, Mark Gorski won the Individual Sprint Gold over ‘The Cheetah’ Nelson Vails in the all USA Final, and Steve Hegg won the 4000m Individual Pursuit.
 Altogether the US won a record 9 medals in cycling events.
 After the Games it was revealed 1/3 of the US team received blood transfusions before the event, which was still 1 year before it was banned by the IOC.

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

 During the 2028 Summer Olympics, the VELO Sports Center will host indoor track cycling as well as the fencing portion of Modern Pentathlon.
+The venue will host also host track cycling during the 2028 Summer Paralympics.